Frustrated magnets in the limit of infinite dimensions: dynamics and disorder-free glass transition: Application: isotropic Heisenberg model on the infinite-dimensional fcc lattice

-A numerical study of the equations is presented in Fig.~\ref{fig3}.
+The results of a numerical study of these equations is presented in Fig.~\ref{fig4}.
 At high temperatures, the only solution is the trivial one.
 However, at a temperature $T_{\rm g} \simeq 0.0103 |J|/k_{\rm B}$ a nontrivial solution appears.
-We interpret $T_{\rm g}$ as the glass transition temperature, at which the system vitrifies.
-It is interesting to note that $T_{\rm g}$ is an order of magnitude smaller than the temperature scales which characterize the static solution.
-For example $T_{\rm g}$ is much smaller than the temperature $T \simeq 0.167 |J|$ at which the derivative ${\rm d}\lambda/{\rm d}T$ changes sign.
+We interpret $T_{\rm g}$ as the temperature of a dynamical glass transition, at which the system vitrifies.
+It is interesting to note that $T_{\rm g}$ is an order of magnitude smaller than the temperature scales which characterize the behavior of the static solution.
+For example $T_{\rm g}$ is much smaller than the temperature $T \simeq 0.167 |J|/k_{\rm B}$ at which the derivative ${\rm d}\lambda/{\rm d}T$ changes sign.